diku-dk/futhark-website/blog/2021-01-18-futharkscript.md

 ```

 Then the only way to compose them without modifying the original
-program is to write C code that first calls the generated
+program is to write C code that first calls a generated
 `futhark_entry_foo()` function and then passes the result on to
 `futhark_entry_bar()`.